Selvam-DG/CPP/Notes/class_constructors.md

 ```
 ## Constructor overloading
-- All 3 types of constructors (default, parameterized, copy) are declared inside class
+- Multiple constructors (default, parameterized, and copy) can be defined in a single class with different signatures.
 ## Destructor
-- An instance member function which is invoked automatically whenver an object is going to destory.
+A destructor is a special member function that is invoked automatically when an object is destroyed.
-- `~`with Class
+- Has the same name as the class, preceded by a tilde (~)
+- No return type and no parameters

 ```cpp
 class Maths{
 public: